-Yesterday, I posted an interview with Danish celebrity chef and cookbook author Trina Hahnemann about her new cookbook, The Scandinavian Cookbook, as well as how to be a better home cook.
-It is a wonderful read with some great tips on how to approach cooking in your own personal way.
-The interview covers a lot of ground so I suggest you check out my Interview with Trina Hahnemann.
+Yesterday, I posted an interview with Danish celebrity chef and cookbook author Trina Hahnemann about her new cookbook, The Scandinavian Cookbook, and how to be a better home cook.
+It is a beautiful read with some great tips on how to approach cooking in your way.
+The interview covers a lot of ground, so I suggest you check out my Interview with Trina Hahnemann.

 Pan Fried Flounder with Potatoes and Parsley

-Start by boiling the potatoes in a large pot of salted water.
-Remember to put the potatoes in cold water, let them come to a boil and cook until fork tender.
+- Boil the potatoes in a large pot of salted water.
+Remember to put the potatoes in cold water, let them come to a boil, and cook until fork tender.
 Drain the potatoes and let them cool down, then peel them (or not if they are new potatoes).

-Melt 5 tablespoons of the butter in a large skillet or fry pan big enough to hold all 4 flounder filets.
-If your pan is not big enough, use two pans or cook in batches.
+- Melt five tablespoons of the butter in a large skillet or fry pan big enough to hold all four flounder filets.
+Use two pans or cook in batches if your pan is not big enough.
 Pan-fry the fish for about 5 minutes on each side or until the filets are golden brown.
-If cooking in batches, be sure to keep the cooked filets warm while you finish the rest.
+If cooking in batches, keep the cooked filets warm while you finish the rest.

-Here you can use another pan to finish the potatoes or remove the fish to a plate and keep warm.
-Add the remaining 4 tablespoons of butter to the pan, add the potatoes and sauté a minute or two.
-Add the minced fresh parley and stir to coat.
+- Here you can use another pan to finish the potatoes or remove the fish to a plate and keep it warm.
+Add the remaining four tablespoons of butter to the pan, add the potatoes and sauté a minute or two.
+Next, add the minced fresh parsley and stir to coat.

 - Season with salt and pepper, to taste, and serve immediately with the flounder topped with slices of lemon and dill sprigs.